Aim and Scope

-Title The title should be informative and concise, and reflect the content of the article in terms understandable to a broad readership.
+The title should be informative and concise, and reflect the content of the article in terms understandable to a broad readership.
 It should be no longer than 150 characters (including spaces) and contain no non-standard acronyms or abbreviations.

-Running title A running title that describes the key meaning of the paper should be provided and kept within 60 characters (including spaces).
+A running title that describes the key meaning of the paper should be provided and kept within 60 characters (including spaces).

-Authorship Author names should be spelled out in full, with the given name first and the family name last.
+Author names should be spelled out in full, with the given name first and the family name last.
 Affiliations (including department/subunit, institution, city, province/state/region, postal code and country or region) should be provided for each author.
 If the authors are affiliated to different units, the affiliation sequence should follow the order of the author list, marked with superscript using a, b, and c, etc. following author names.
-Corresponding author's name, full postal address, telephone and fax numbers and e-mail address should be provided.
-Any change in authorship after submission must be approved in writing by all authors.
+ORCID numbers may also be included for the authors, if applicable.

 Materials and Methods